history-unibas/economies-of-space-database/README.md

 - Packages: see requirements.txt

 ## Notes
-- These scripts were developed as part of the following research project: https://dg.philhist.unibas.ch/de/bereiche/mittelalter/forschung/oekonomien-des-raums/
+- These scripts were developed as part of the following research project: https://dg.philhist.unibas.ch/de/bereiche/mittelalter/forschung/oekonomien-des-raums
+- An overview of all the repositories for this project can be found at https://history-unibas.github.io/economies-of-space.
 - A Postgresql database (https://www.postgresql.org/) was used for the project.
 Details about...
     - data types: https://www.postgresql.org/docs/current/datatype.html
     - the pg_trgm module: https://www.postgresql.org/docs/current/pgtrgm.html